damiencorpataux/yt-dlp-audio-api/README.md

     uvicorn app:app --host 0.0.0.0 --reload
     ```

+    > ℹ️ The API is made to run on your local computer or server.
+    >
+    > ⚠️ Be careful to **not expose the API to the public** because requests to music providers are made from your IP address.
+    >
+    > You can enable API authentication by setting `PROFILE=secure` environment variable ([read the code](yt-audio/app.py)).

 3. **Search & play music**

     Visit http://localhost:8000 if you installed YT Audio on your local computer
     or use the IP/hostname of the server you installed it on.

-    ⚠️ Be careful to **not expose the API to the public**
-    because requests to music providers (Bandcamp, Soundcloud, YouTube) are made from your IP address.

 ## Documentation